Language: EN

 Internal operation Advanced

 The internal operation of a DO-WHILE loop is very similar to that of a WHILE loop.
-The difference is that the conditional jump is located at the end of the loop body, rather than at the beginning.
+The difference is that the conditional jump is located at the end of the body of the loop, instead of at the beginning.

 programacion-bucle-do-while-saltos

-In this case, the program flow enters directly into the body of the loop, so it will always run once.
+In this case, the program flow directly enters the body of the loop, so it will always execute once.

-At the end, it encounters a conditional jump.
-If it is fulfilled, the control flow returns to the beginning of the loop body.
-Otherwise, it continues with the program “as friends.”
+At the end it encounters a conditional jump.
+If it is met, the control flow returns to the start of the body of the loop.
+Otherwise, it continues with the program (“and so be it”).

-In reality, for those of you with a finer eye, you will see that in this case the jump is made when the condition is met, whereas in the WHILE loop it was when the condition was not met.
+In reality, for those of you with a sharper eye, you will see that in this case the jump occurs when the condition is met, while in the WHILE loop it was when it was not met.

-But don’t worry about it either, it’s just an example of the many ways to branch code.
-In addition, the CPU has “conditional jumps to spare,” including jumps when a condition is met and when a condition is not met.
-So don’t give it too much importance. 😉.
+But don’t worry too much about it, it’s just an example of the many ways to bifurcate code.
+Also, the CPU has conditional jumps “to spare,” including jumps when a condition is met and when it is not met.
+So don’t give it too much importance😉.